OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/portfolio_analysis/group.md

 ---
 title: group
-description: This page documents the 'group' function in python for displaying a portfolio group by a given column.
+description: "This page documents the 'group' function in python for displaying a portfolio" group by a given column.
 This includes an optional allocation column addition to the dataframe, with usage and parameter details provided.
 keywords: